-To build this graphic, Ingle & Rhode sourced data about diamond production increase in Zimbabwe and looked at some of the political ramifications of the increase in state revenue.
-As a consequence of corruption, bribery and high taxation, Robert Mugabe’s brutal Zanu-PF regime stands to personally gain 60 million US dollars – most of which will likely go to fund the continued repression of free-speech, state sponsored violence and the intimidation of political opponents.
+To create this graphic, Ingle & Rhode sourced data about diamond production in Zimbabwe and looked at some of the political ramifications of the increase in state revenue.
+As a consequence of corruption, bribery and high taxation, Robert Mugabe’s brutal Zanu-PF regime stands to personally gain 60 million US dollars – most of which will likely go to fund the continued repression of free-speech, state-sponsored violence and the intimidation of political opponents.

 For more information about diamond trading and the ethical ramifications of corruption in the mining industry, please look through the following websites.

 Ingle & Rhode is a pioneering ethical fine jewellery, specialising in traceable conflict-free diamonds.